klengellab/Ska2/README.md

 The hyperactivation of SA increases IL-1β release, contributing to an inflammatory feed-forward vicious cycle including NLRP3-inflammasome activation and Gasdermin D-mediated neurotoxicity, which ultimately drives neurodegeneration.
 Results from protein expression and co-immunoprecipitation analyses of male and female postmortem human brains demonstrate that SA is hyperactivated in Alzheimer’s disease.
 Overall, our findings suggest that SKA2-regulated, hyperactive SA facilitates neuroinflammation and is linked to Alzheimer’s disease, providing new mechanistic insight into the biology of neuroinflammation.

+Data and analysis

+* Raw data: RNAseq fastq files can be accessed through GEO accession GSE181203
+* Analysis: The main analysis normalization, differential expression analysis and enrichment analysis is performed in the RNAseq_analayis.R and the deconvolution of the RNAseq data with MuSiC is performed in the Deconvolution_MuSiC.R.